DRUMS IN SCHOOLS

 You could hear the thunder throughout the building and see the wall-to-wall smiles on students and faculty attending the first of a three-part Percussion Residency educational program at the nationally recognized Rainey Institute on Cleveland’s east side.

-PERCUSSION IN THE SCHOOLS (PITS) – PITS program puts name brand, professional drummers into local schools around the US and Canada.
+PERCUSSION IN THE SCHOOLS (PITS) – A flagship program that can bring PMC authorized professional program facilitators into schools for all-school general assemblies throughout the US.
 Get involved and make a difference!

 PERCUSSION MARKETING COUNCIL PARTNERS WITH CLEVELAND FEDERATION OF MUSICIANS, Brings PERCUSSION RESIDENCY to Rainey Institute.